IT Governance: Definition, Frameworks, and Best Practices

 IT governance is critical in any service-orientated organization to ensure it operates transparently and meets regulatory, legal, and compliance directives.
 Though it might be a bit overwhelming, the six IT governance frameworks are great allies to overcome the challenges, so let them guide you through the process.

 And make sure that you have the right IT governance software to help you out as well.
-If you want to discover what InvGate Service Desk and Insight can do for you, book a call with our team or request the 30-day free trial to explore it at your pace!
+If you want to discover what InvGate Service Management and Insight can do for you, book a call with our team or request the 30-day free trial to explore it at your pace!

 Frequently Asked Questions